Monpt7/crexcel/README.md

 crexcel is a crystal library to generate XLSX files almost like this [python module](https://github.com/jmcnamara/XlsxWriter)

-**Important note :** this library only works with the master branch of Crystal for the moment.
-0.24.2 version doesn't work but I hope 0.24.3 will!
+**Important note :** this library only works with crystal version above 0.25.1

 ## Installation